 There are many, many opportunities for lifelong Jewish learning at Solel.
 Throughout the year you can join with other curious adults and partake in:

-- Adult Torah Study with Rabbi Pollack
+- Adult Text Study with Rabbi Pollack

-- Hebrew for Adults
+- Hebrew for adults

 - Lunch & Learn

-- Movie & Discussion Nights
+- Movie & discussion nights

 - Arliene’s Book Club